Australian Capital Territory

-The Australian Capital Territory is home to many important institutions of the federal government, national monuments and museums.
-This includes the Parliament of Australia, the High Court of Australia, the Australian Defence Force Academy and the Australian War Memorial.
-It also hosts the majority of foreign embassies in Australia as well as regional headquarters of many international organisations, not-for-profit groups, lobbying groups and professional associations.
-Several major universities also have campuses in the ACT including the Australian National University, the University of Canberra, the University of New South Wales, Charles Sturt University and the Australian Catholic University.
+The territory is home to many important institutions of the federal government, national monuments and museums.
+These include the Parliament of Australia, the High Court of Australia, the National Gallery of Australia, the Australian Defence Force Academy and the Australian War Memorial.
+It also hosts the majority of foreign embassies in Australia, as well as regional headquarters of many international organisations, not-for-profit groups, lobbying groups and professional associations.
+Several major universities also have campuses in the territory, including the Australian National University, the University of Canberra, the University of New South Wales, Charles Sturt University and the Australian Catholic University.

 A locally elected legislative assembly has governed the territory since 1988.
-However, the Commonwealth maintains authority over the territory and may overturn local laws.
-It still maintains control over the area known as the Parliamentary Triangle through the National Capital Authority.
-Residents of the territory elect three members of the House of Representatives and two senators.
+However, the Commonwealth maintains authority over the territory and may disallow or overturn local laws.
+The Commonwealth maintains control over the area known as the Parliamentary Triangle through the National Capital Authority.
+Residents of the territory, together with residents of the Jervis Bay Territory and Norfolk Island, elect three members of the House of Representatives and two senators.
+While senators who represent Australian states have fixed six-year terms, the terms of Territory senators are not fixed but are governed by the opening and dissolution of the House of Representatives.